The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

 Pretty girls tend to marry up while women who have lots of sex early on tend not to marry.

 Robert Wright says that it’s possible that getting early feedback about their beauty and ability to secure a resourceful mate might influence women’s strategies.

 The prettier one might go for a more Madonna-ish strategy while the less pretty ones might realize they can’t be choosy and go for a wider multitude of men.

 Women might also adjust depending on how likely the male mates around are to stick around and invest, and they will change their strategy depending on the circumstances.

-Also a study showed how rapists tend to lack confidence in them in sexual and non sexual areas, suggesting they resort to rape when they can’t see themselves able to find a willing mate.
+Also, a study showed how rapists tend to lack confidence in themselves in both sexual and non-sexual areas, suggesting they resort to rape when they can’t see themselves able to find a willing mate.

 Chapter 4: The Marriage Market

-Robert Wright says that the breakup costs after the marriage has been consumed tend to be heavier on the woman’s side.
+Robert Wright says that the breakup costs after the marriage have been consumed tend to be heavier on the woman’s side.